 - Certificate of Residency: This will confirm exactly where you are living.
 You should be able to get this at your county administration office.
 In my case, I could do it directly and it only cost me 5 CHF.

 - Copy of the Swiss passport

 - Copy of the Swiss Identify Card.
-Don’t forget to copy both sides.
+Do not forget to copy both sides.

 - Home Address

 Getting the information for the Swiss person is not too difficult at this state.
-You don’t need to get anything checked by a notary and only two documents are official to get.
-Don’t get forget to support the Chinese person because she or he will have much more work than you at this part ;)
+You do not need to get anything checked by a notary and only two documents are official to get.
+Do not forget to support the Chinese person because she or he will have much more work than you at this part ;)

 Prepare your application

 You can find the application form on the website from the Swiss embassy.
 The visa you are looking for is the “D Visa”, long-term visa.
-In the reasons for the Visa, you’ll need to fill “Others”.
+In the reasons for the Visa, you will need to fill “Others”.
 You will need to fill three forms in the same way.
-I recommend to do the three forms by hand, don’t copy it.
-With each form, you’ll need a picture of your face, on a white background.
+I recommend to do the three forms by hand, do not copy it.
+With each form, you will need a picture of your face, on a white background.
 The dimensions are quite precise.
 You should take a look at the specifications online before you do the picture.
 They are quite strict.

 You also need a few copies of official documents:

 - Two copies of your Chinese passport.